 Helping you learn, achieve and get the grades you want

-PASS sessions are held during the summer semesters.
+PASS sessions are held during the fall, spring and summer semesters.
 A schedule of current NV PASS sessions can be found at the PASS Schedule webpage.

 NV PASS (Peer Assisted Study Sessions) is a nationally recognized program to provide assistance in some of the more difficult classes on campus.
 PASS Leaders who have successfully completed the class in a previous semester will attend class in order to stay current on the material being covered.
 PASS leaders hold multiple weekly sessions outside of class, providing a guided study atmosphere for any students who want the extra support.
 All sessions are free, optional, and do not require advance registration.

 What can I expect at NV PASS sessions?